Hemisphere-Project/hartnet.js/README.md

 - Use multiple senders with different Net, Subnet and Universe-Settings
 - Receive ArtNet-Data
 - Use multiple receivers with different Net, Subnet and Universe
-- Receive ArtPoll and send ArtPollReply (hartnet is found by other software, e.g. [DMX-Workshop](https://art-net.org.uk/resources/dmx-workshop/))
+- Receive ArtPoll and send ArtPollReply

 ## Installation